vmware/terraform-provider-wavefront/README.md

 # Wavefront Terraform Provider

-Thanks for stopping by and considering contributing to the Wavefront Terraform Provider!!!
-The Terraform Provider is used to manage resources in Wavefront and currently supports creating, maintaining and destroying Alerts, Alert Targets and Dashboards Wavefront resources.
+Thanks for stopping by and considering contributing to the Aria Operations for Applications Terraform Provider!!!
+The Terraform Provider is used to manage resources in Aria Operations for Applications and currently supports creating, maintaining and destroying Alerts, Alert Targets and Dashboards Aria Operations for Applications resources.

 We do our best to prioritize, review, and merge all requests.
-Generally, adding missing features (as per the [Wavefront API](https://www.wavefront.com/api/) or bug fixes are welcomed.
+Generally, adding missing features (as per the [Aria Operations for Applications API](https://www.wavefront.com/api/) or bug fixes are welcomed.
 However, functional changes may require some discussion first.

 We make use of [go-wavefront-management-api](https://github.com/WavefrontHQ/go-wavefront-management-api) to abstract the API from the provider.
 New features (and possibly bug fixes) will likely require updates to go-wavefront.